astrohart/MFR/MFR.Directories.Validators/README.md

-It must exist on the disk, and it must contain a Visual Studio Solution (*.sln) file.
+It must exist on the file system, and it must contain a Visual Studio Solution (*.sln) file.

 ##### Returns